cristiammercado/ng-event-bus/projects/ng-event-bus/README.md

 ```

-### MetaData (Breaking change in v2.x.x)
+### MetaData

 When you subscribe to the observable, you can optionally get an instance of `MetaData` class.
 This instance contains information related to the emission of the event through the bus.
 The properties of this instance are:

 - `id`: A unique identifier of the message sent through the events bus.
 - `key`: Original key associated to the message.
 - `data`: Data associated to message.
 It's optional.
 - `timestamp`: Time in milliseconds in which the message was generated.

 ```
 this.eventBus.cast('app:start', 'started');